theofficetroll/JustAPinchOfMana/README.md

 # Run Components

-Main holds the primary Hooks, controls game state, etc.
+Run itself holds the primary Hooks, controls game state, etc.

 Progress shows the current mana held by the player and/ or other goals.
 Contains button to trigger end-run in some types of Run.